 Corbett Sports Welsh Premier

-THE New Saints returned to the top of the Welsh Premier by stretching their unbeaten run to seven games, with a hard-fought win over Aberystwyth Town.
+THE New Saints returned to the top of the table by stretching their unbeaten run to 10 games, with victory at home to Port Talbot on Friday night.

 The result saw TNS avenge their only defeat of the season at the hands of the Steelmen in the first month of the campaign.

 Aeron Edwards tested Polish goalkeeper Bartek Fogler inside the opening seven minutes, before TNS snatched a controversial lead.

 With Port Talbot protesting an adjudged foul on Cortez Belle, the hosts broke through Edwards who split the defence for Craig Jones to fire home.